chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

 If `config.toml` contains `ssh_user = "user1"`, then every node must have the `/home/user1/` directory structure with permissions `drwx------ user1 user1 /home/user1`.

 We verify the above config using the below command:

 ```bash
 sudo chef-automate verify -c config.toml
 ```

-To know more about config verify, you can check [Config Verify Doc page](/automate/ha_verification_check/).
+To learn more about Config Verify, check the [Config Verify Doc page](/automate/ha_verification_check/).

-Once the verification is successfully completed, then proceed with deployment, In case of failure, please fix the issue and re-run the verify command.
+Once the verification is completed, proceed with deployment.
+In case of failure, fix the issue and re-run the verify command.

 ## Steps to Deploy